MicrosoftDocs/azure-docs/articles/app-service/containers/app-service-linux-ci-cd.md

 ## Use the ACR webhook

-Once Continuous Deployment has been enabled, you need to get the webhook URL from your ACR Repository
+Once Continuous Deployment has been enabled, you can view the newly created webhook on your Azure Container Registry webhooks page.

 ![Screenshot of ACR webhook](./media/app-service-webapp-service-linux-ci-cd/ci-cd-acr-03.png)